UNesT: Local Spatial Representation Learning with Hierarchical Transformer for Efficient Medical Segmentation: Experiments

 \subsubsection{Renal Substructures Segmentation}

 Five-fold cross-validation is used for all experiments on 96 subjects, while 20 subjects are used for held-out testing.
 The five-fold models' ensemble is used for inference and evaluating test set performance.
 For experiment training, we used 1) a CT window range of [-175, 275] HU; 2) scaled intensities of [0.0,1.0] with 1.0mm isotropic spacing.
-The learning rate is initialized to 0.0001 followed by a decay of $1e^{-4}$ for 50K iterations.
+The learning rate is initialized to 0.0001, followed by a weight decay of $1e^{-4}$ for 50K iterations.
+Common data augmentation such as random flip, rotation, and change of intensity are applied with the probability of 0.1.
 For fair comparison and direct evaluation of the effectiveness of models, no pre-training is performed for all segmentation tasks.
 Segmentation results are evaluated with DSC and HD.
 We conduct volumetric analyses on kidney components in terms of R squared error, Pearson R, absolute deviation of volume, and the percentage difference between the proposed method and manual label.